The Parametrised Complexity of Counting Small Sub-Hypergraphs: Technical overview

 where the $a_i$ are rational numbers.
 Then there is an efficient algorithm $\hat{\mathbb{A}}$ which is equipped with oracle access to $\phi$ and which computes the coefficients $a_1,\dots, a_k$. \end{theoremq}

-In our application of Dedekind Interpolation, the semigroup homomorphisms are the functions $G \mapsto \#\homs{H}{G}$.
-To this end, we need to define an operation $\tensor$ on hypergraphs that satisfies $\#\homs{H}{F\tensor G} = \#\homs{H}{F} \cdot \#\homs{H}{G}$.
-To no surprise to readers familiar with previous works on complexity monotonicity, a version of the tensor product turns out to be the right answer.
-However, in hypergraphs, we need to be very careful with the choice of the correct tensor product, since we operate in the unbounded rank setting and need to make sure that the size of the tensor $F\tensor G$ is not too large; for example, we cannot just consider all size-$k$ subsets of each edge of $G$ when constructing the tensor product, since this might cause a size explosion of $|G|^k$.
+In our application of Dedekind interpolation, the semigroup homomorphisms are the functions $G \mapsto \#\homs{H}{G}$.
+To this end, we need to define an operation $\tensor$ on hypergraphs that satisfies $\#\homs{H}{F\tensor G} = \#\homs{H}{F} \cdot\#\homs{H}{G}$.
+To no surprise to readers familiar with this area, a version of the tensor product turns out to be the right answer here.
+For hypergraphs of bounded rank, this is fairly straightforward; however, as we are dealing with hypergraphs of \emph{unbounded} rank~$r$, we need to define the tensor $F\tensor G$ very carefully in order to make sure that its size is not too large; for example, we cannot just consider \emph{all} size-$r$ subsets of each edge of $G$ when constructing the tensor product, as this may make the product size explode with $|G|^r$, which is not fixed-parameter tractable.

-Nevertheless, we are able to define a notion of the tensor product that is suitable for Dedekind Interpolation.
-Then, for the reduction in \Cref{lem:monotonicity_intro}, given a hypergraph $G$ and an oracle for a hypergraph motif parameter $\zeta_\gamma$ with support $H_1,\dots, H_k$, we can compute, for each hypergraph $F$,
+Nevertheless, we are able to define a notion of the tensor product that is suitable for Dedekind interpolation.
+Then, for the reduction in \cref{lem:monotonicity_intro}, given a hypergraph $G$ and an oracle for a hypergraph motif parameter $\zeta_\gamma$ with support $H_1,\dots, H_k$, we compute, for each hypergraph $F$,